lechefran/python_slam/README.md

 not a separate edge detector.
 Press **O** to hide/show the markers, including while paused; **Space** pauses and **Q/Esc** closes the viewer.
 The overlay is display-only and does not change tracking or the source video.

+With `--landmark-maturity`, new landmarks remain candidates until a later accepted observation and adequate parallax support promotion.
+The viewer uses **magenta** for candidates and **green** for active landmarks.
+A limited initial bootstrap avoids requiring mature landmarks before the first map-based pose.
+See [landmark maturity](docs/landmark-maturity.md) for lifecycle rules, diagnostics, and qualification limits.
+This option is off by default.
+The experimental dashcam run accepts only three poses, versus the unchanged 1,796-pose default, because mature support loses image coverage at frame 7.
+Use the default policy for normal dashcam runs.

 ### Configurable exclusion masks